Toniq-Labs/fleek-iterative-deploy/README.md

 Most importantly your workflow must:

 1. run on push
-2. set env variables so that this package can access them.
+2. set env variables so that this package can access them (see the example above on how to do that, it's the part under `env:`).
 3. run `npx fleek-iterative-deploy`

 ## 6. Customize inputs